-Only from 109 euros* Best Value tour for small group food tour departing from Modena has arrived.
-Book now!
+Best Value tour for small group food tour departing from Modena has arrived.

 This is a full inclusive food tour (Parmesan, balsamic and ham) with transport, tasting and English speaking guide departing from Modena Central Station or your hotel at 8.30 am.
-Available 7 days a week most days of the year.
-The tour ends back in Modena at 12.45.
-Modena is just 18/20 minutes by train from Bologna, of course, we can pick you up in Bologna and Parma too.
+Available 6 days a week most days of the year.
+The tour ends back in Modena at about 13.00 hours*.

 (Parmesan, balsamic and ham and salami) and gourmet tasting with possible additions:

 Now you can also upgrade the prosciutto visit to a full production tour if you choose this upgrade we will visit Prosciuttificio Leonardi or Guerzoni instead of MUSA*.

 Tour begins in Modena at 8.30 am, or 7.30 am in Bologna (extra pick up).
 The foodie's delight tour ends at about 13.00* hours in Modena.
 If you add the winery brunch the tour will finish at 15.30, if you add the cooking class expect to finish at about 16.00.

 Visit to Villani's Salami world famous Parma ham, mortadella and prosciutto San Daniele with guided tour and tasting directly at the Salami Factory in Modena.
 See Musa for info.

 Cured meat tasting at the end of the tour included in the price*.

 Pay by credit card, Paypal.